Installation#

 The main

-branch is under active development and while it is usually
+branch is under active development and while it’s usually

 stable, it may have undocumented changes or bugs.